Thedegreeisalie/Thedegreeisalie.github.io/homework/hw3/task1.md

 For example, the following will compile the small demonstration function as well as the routine absError

     g++ -c absError2NormVector.cpp absError.cpp
 	ar rcv absError2NormVector.a absError2NormVector.o
 	mkdir build
 	cd build
 	cmake ..
 	make

-To make code reuse easier I've created a folder, ../lib/, that contains all the previously written routines source files and added the new routines to it.
-The following will compile the code in that folder to something that can be run with the CMakeLists.txt that is in each Tasks folder.
+To make Code reuse easier later there's a ../lib/ folder with the source code for every routine that can be compiled with the following.

-    cd ../lib/
+    cd ../lib
     g++ -c *.cpp
     ar rcv Math5610.a *.o

-**Description/Purpose:**  Computes the absolute error between two vectors x and y using the 2 norm
+**Description/Purpose:**  Computes the absolute error betwen two numbers x and y using the 2 norm

 **Input:**  Two vectors x and y